marcguico-tot/order-diagnostics-tool/README.md

 Fetching `https://admin.shopify.com/store/{handle}/orders/{id}.json` from a regular web page (e.g. a GitHub Pages tool) gets blocked by CORS — Shopify doesn't return headers that let a different origin read the response, even with a valid logged-in session cookie.

 Extensions aren't bound by that restriction for origins listed in `host_permissions`.
-This extension declares `https://admin.shopify.com/*`, so its popup can `fetch()` the order JSON directly and read the result — using whatever Shopify admin session is already active in your browser.
+This extension declares `https://admin.shopify.com/*`, so it can `fetch()` the order JSON directly and read the result — using whatever Shopify admin session is already active in your browser.
 No API tokens, no backend, nothing installed server-side.

 ## Install (unpacked)